-While the end of the Cold War had brought major reductions in the size of the US military and in the number of forces permanently stationed overseas, its operational tempo had risen sharply during the Clinton administration.
+While the end of the Cold War had brought major reductions in the size of the US military and in the number of forces permanently stationed overseas, the operational tempo had risen sharply during the Clinton administration.
 At the time General Shelton became Chairman, the United States had already been involved in peace operations in Bosnia since 1993.
-During his first term, additional forces became engaged in counterdrug operations in Latin America, peace operations in Kosovo, and enforcing United Nations sanctions against Irag, to name but a few instances.
+During his first term, additional forces became engaged in counterdrug operations in Latin America, peace operations in Kosovo, and enforcing UN sanctions against Iraq, to name but a few instances.
 In August 1998 the United States also retaliated against terrorist attacks at American embassies in Kenya and Tanzania by launching cruise missiles against terrorist facilities in Afghanistan and Sudan.